Sahanduiuc/hotel-cancellations/README.md

 ## Data Processing

+At the outset, there is the consideration of **overfitting** when building the model with the data.

+For example, in the original H1 file, there were **11,122** cancellations while **28,938** bookings did not cancel.
+Therefore, non-cancellations could likely end up being overrepresented in the model.
+For this reason, the H1 dataset was filtered to include **10,000** cancellations and **10,000** non-cancellations.

+For the test dataset (H2.csv), **12,000** observations were selected at random, irrespective of whether the booking was cancelled or not.

-Firstly, the relevant libraries were imported and the relevant data type for each variable was classified:
+The relevant libraries were imported and the relevant data type for each variable was classified:

 ```
 import os